-We focus on data parallel applications that exhibit a regular computation and data transfer pattern for which explicit control of data transfers can be more efficient than implicit unpredictable low granularity caching mechanisms [14].
-In [13] optimal data transfer granularity for programs that work on one-dimensional arrays of data has been derived.
-In this paper we tackle the more challenging case of two-dimensional arrays which is common in applications such as video/image processing and certain types of scientific computations.
+We focus on data parallel applications that exhibit a regular computation and data transfer pattern for which explicit control of data transfers can be more efficient than implicit unpredictable low granularity caching mechanisms [8].
+In [9] optimal data transfer granularity for programs that work on one-dimensional arrays of data has been derived.
+In this paper we tackle the more challenging case of two-dimensional arrays which is common in applications such as video/image processing and certain types of scientific computations and where the transfer using DMA of non-contiguous data blocks is usually required.
+We extend the DMA performance model defined in [9] to characterize the transfer cost of such blocks.
 As we explain below, when the computations on array elements are mutually independent, the structure of memories dictates a solution similar to the one-dimensional case.
-Hence we move on to the situation where the computation for one data block depends also on data from its neighbors.
-We assume that this shared data is replicated and sent to all processors that process array elements that need it.
-We compute optimal size and shape for these data transfers.
+Hence we move onto the situation where the computation for one data block depends also on data from its neighbors.
+We assume that this shared data is replicated and sent to all processors requiring it for computations.
+Unlike [9] where the size of replicated data is fixed1, we capture how the shape of the block